Yunhui-LI/Yunhui-LI.github.io/activity/index.md

 * Member of Committee of Shanghai Operational Research Society (SORS)
 * Member of Mathematical Reviews (MR)
-* Member of Institute of Electrical and Electronics Engineers (IEEE)
-* Member of Operational Research Society of China (ORSC)
-* Member of Chinese Association of Automation (CAA)
+* Member of IEEE, ORSC, CAA

 ### Award